fgs76100/UVM_Simplified/basic/lesson0-understand-the-framework/README.md

 ```
 A sequencer is stimulus generator that controls the data items that are provided to the driver for
-execution and it also can return the response of the request from the driver.
+execution and it also optionally can return the response from the DUT through the driver.
 ```

 ### Monitor